digitalsurvival/digital-survival/README.md

 ### app-misc/nixnote ###

 An open source Evernote clone for Linux.
-I will be working on releasing both versions in the Portage tree.
+I will be working on releasing *both* versions in the Portage tree.

-### media-video/obs-studio ###
+### media-video/obs-studio* ###

-`USE=pulseaudio` is *needed* to capture audio.
+`USE=pulseaudio` is required to capture audio.
 PulseAudio is the only available method to capture audio in OBS Studio.

 QT5 is required for OBS Studio.
 QT5 is currently only available on unstable architectures (~arch).
 To use OBS Studio on stable to add QT5 to `/etc/portage/package.keywords`